 To increase breadth, the University requires all students in the B.Sc.
-(4-year) program to choose 12 credits as follows:
+(4-year) program to choose 12 credits as follows: Fine Arts or Language Other Than

+English3 creditsSocial Science3 creditsNatural Science (with lab)3 creditsAnd 1 additional course in:

+Social Science, Fine Arts or

+Language Other Than English,

+Natural Science (with lab)

+(Computing science students must

+take a Natural Science)3 credits

 Six 0.5 credit courses of interdisciplinary study.
-See
+See page 70 for further details.